WCHN/CTseg/README.md

-# CTseg: Brain CT segmentation, normalisation, skull-stripping and total brain/intracranial volume computation
+# CTseg: A Tool for Brain CT Segmentation, Spatial Normalisation, and Volumetrics

-> **New:** CTseg now supports [multiple atlas spaces](#available-atlases) — CTseg, SPM, ICBM 2009c (symmetric and asymmetric), at 1.0mm and 1.5mm resolution.
+> **New:** CTseg now ships with SPM-aligned tissue atlases (`spm10`, `spm15` -- in addition to the original `ctseg`), produced by directly registering the CTseg template to SPM's `TPM.nii`.
+The `spm15` atlas is the new default selection, ensuring that all template-space results are in SPM normalised space.

 <img style="float: right;" src="https://github.com/WCHN/CTseg/blob/master/example_1.png" width="80%" height="80%">
 <img style="float: right;" src="https://github.com/WCHN/CTseg/blob/master/example_2.png" width="80%" height="80%">